Start a Satellite TV channel on IS20 Satellite so viewers can view media of yours in new ways!

-Purple Turtle have been building custom satellite TV channel solutions for clients in Africa, From Africa for over 10 years now and as an independent ICASA licensed company (we are not just a reseller like many out there) Purple Turtle is uniquely positioned to deliver a service that’s customised to unique clients.
+Purple Turtle have been building custom broadcast and satellite TV channel solutions for clients in Africa and the rest of the world, From Africa for over 22 years now (since 1998) Purple Turtle is uniquely positioned to deliver a service that’s customized to unique clients.

 How do you want to broadcast, terrestrial or satellite?